-A firm does not really apply for a GSA contract, although many people use that term in discussing the process for obtaining a GSA contract.
-A firm actually prepares a proposal or offer and submits it to GSA for review.
+You do not really apply for a GSA contract, although many people use that term in discussing the process for obtaining a GSA contract.
+A firm actually prepares a proposal, or offer, and submits it to GSA for review.
 Once reviewed and found acceptable, GSA will then negotiate pricing and if found acceptable, will then award a contract.

 So How does a Firm Actually Get a GSA Contract?

-To get a GSA contract, a firm must go through several steps. below is a summary of the steps a firm goes tthoguh to become an approved GSA contractor.
+To get a GSA contract, a firm must go through several steps. below is a summary of the steps a firm goes thugs to become an approved GSA contractor.

-- Decide which GSA Schedule is most appropriate for their product or service.
-There are sometimes more than one choice.
+- Decide which GSA Schedule is most appropriate for your product or service, as sometimes more than one choice.

 - Download the appropriate solicitation for your chosen Schedule

-- Follow all proposal instrcutions carefully.
-They are imbeeded throughout GSA's soliciation.
+- Follow all proposal instructions carefully.
+They are embedded throughout GSA's solicitation.

 - Complete all forms and prepare all required documents.

 - Demonstrate financial responsibility and explain any financial problems/issues.